Building Graphs

 High-Level API

 The most advanced approach.
-Uses LLM to automatically infer parameters and make routing decisions.
+Uses an LLM (optional) to infer intent/parameters and helps you build and run a graph per user query.

 When to Use